GPU-accelerated LISA parameter estimation with full time domain response: Conclusions

 \section{Conclusions}

 We have performed the first full Bayesian parameter estimation study for LISA MBHBs employing a time domain response and including the effects of subdominant harmonics and precession.
-The time domain approach offers a more robust theoretical formalism compared to the approximated \textit{transfer functions} formalism in the Fourier domain.
-It facilitates the straightforward inclusion of various physical effects in the waveform, such as precession, eccentricity, and memory, and provides a basis to test and validate the accuracy of the Fourier domain formalism.
+The time domain approach offers a more robust theoretical formalism compared to the approximated \textit{transfer functions} formalism used in the Fourier domain.
+It facilitates a straightforward inclusion of various physical effects in the waveform, such as precession, eccentricity or memory, and provides a basis to test and validate the accuracy of the Fourier domain formalism.

 Until now, time domain methods have been computationally prohibitive for LISA parameter estimation.
 We have significantly reduced the computational cost of waveform generation and likelihood evaluation to make this approach feasible.
 This was achieved using a new Python implementation of the \textsc{IMRPhenomT} waveform family with GPU support, which parallelizes the computation of each waveform’s time array.
-Additionally, the precession module in this model now applies a more efficient polarization calculation method, distinct from that used by the LVK collaboration.
-The LISA arm response and TDI channels are computed directly in the time domain through a GPU-accelerated version of the LISA Data Challenge tools.
-Both Fourier transforms and inner products required for likelihood calculations are processed on the GPU, with the final likelihood value passed to the Bayesian inference package \textsc{Bilby} for stochastic sampling and likelihood maximization across the parameter space.
+Additionally, the precession module in this waveform model now applies a more efficient algorithm to compute the polarizations, distinct from that in the LALSuite implementation used by the LVK.
+The LISA arm response and TDI channels are computed directly in the time domain also through a GPU-accelerated version of the LISA Data Challenge tools.
+Both the Fourier transforms and the inner product calculations required for the likelihood evaluation are processed on the GPU, with the final likelihood value passed to the Bayesian inference package \textsc{Bilby} for stochastic sampling and likelihood maximization across the parameter space.

-We utilized the \textsc{ptemcee} sampler with Fisher initialization and broad uniform priors to conduct zero-noise injections for both aligned-spin and precessing systems.
-Our analysis investigates the influence of subdominant harmonics, as well as different TDI channels and TDI generations, on parameter recovery.
+We utilized the \textsc{ptemcee} sampler with Fisher initialization and broad uniform priors to conduct zero-noise injections both for aligned-spin and precessing systems.
+Our analysis investigates the influence of subdominant harmonics and unequal-arm orbits, as well as different TDI channels and TDI generations on parameter recovery.
 To further validate these findings, we compared the resulting Bayesian posteriors with those derived from the standard Fisher analysis, observing overall consistency with the expected theoretical behaviour across all parameters.

 Our results demonstrate LISA’s ability to measure individual mass components with a precision of 0.1\% and spin components to within 1\%, excluding the azimuthal spin angles and tilt angle of the secondary spin.
 The reduced accuracy in spin angles is likely attributable to the single-spin approximation used for the Euler angles in the precessing model.
 We also observed that including subdominant harmonics effectively resolves the degeneracy between inclination and distance, particularly in the aligned-spin case, enhancing the accuracy of parameter estimation across all measured parameters for both aligned and precessing spins systems.